 - Crumble the fresh yeast in a small glass bowl and dissolve with almost 60 grams (¼ cup) of warm water.

 Add the dissolved fresh yeast and the remaining water into the flour mixture and mix with a wooden spoon.
-Finally use your hands to bring the dough together, and make a ball (If the dough sticks to your hands, you can sprinkle some flour over the dough and continue working).
+Finally use your hands to bring the dough together, and make a ball (If the dough sticks to your hands, sprinkle some flour over the dough and continue working).
 Cover the ball with a plastic film.
 Let the dough double in size.
 It takes almost 45 minutes.
 If the dough gradually springs back when you gently touch the dough with your finger, it means it rised well.

 Deflate the dough with your knockles .
 Flatten the dough, fold two ends in the center and seam with your fingertips.